Get all the latest data for Santa Ana

 What are the total closing costs as a percent in Santa Ana in 2026?

-The typical total closing cost for a buyer in Santa Ana in 2026 is approximately 4 percent of the purchase price, which is a reasonable budgeting figure for most standard residential transactions.
+The typical total closing cost for a standard Santa Ana cash purchase in 2026 is around 3.5% to 5.5% of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Santa Ana.